 - Customer service isn’t great as there is no live chat feature

-However, their drag-and-drop website builder doesn’t offer nearly as much flexibility or customizability as I would have liked.
+However, this builder is actually far from flexible.
+The template designs are outdated and working with this unresponsive platform can be a frustrating experience.
 I agree that you can ‘Create a Website in Minutes’, but not one that is truly your own.

-I wouldn’t recommend it for its value either, as the other website builders offer much more bang for your buck.
+I wouldn’t recommend it for its value and there are other website builders offering much more bang for your buck.
 Although, there’s no harm in taking the free version for a quick test drive.
-That way, you can make a more informed decision.

 - Free Plan